gstoyano/target-dev.en/help/dev/implement/client-side/atjs/upgrading-from-atjs-1x-to-atjs-20.md

 ### Does the global mbox name in at.js matter anymore?

-Customers are able to specify a global mbox name via **Target > Administration > Implementation > Edit at.js Settings**.
+Customers are able to specify a global mbox name via **[!UICONTROL Target]** > **[!UICONTROL Administration]** > **[!UICONTROL Implementation]** > **[!UICONTROL Edit at.js Settings]**.
 This setting is used by the Target edge severs to translate execute > pageLoad to the global mbox name that appears in the Target UI.
 This allows customers to continue to use server-side APIs, the form-based composer, profile scripts, and create audiences using the global mbox name.
-We strongly recommend that you also make sure the same global mbox name is configured on the **Administration > Visual Experience Composer** page, as well, in case you still have pages using at.js 1.*x*, as shown in the following illustrations.
+We strongly recommend that you also make sure the same global mbox name is configured on the **[!UICONTROL Administration]** > **[!UICONTROL Visual Experience Composer]** page, as well, in case you still have pages using at.js 1.*x*, as shown in the following illustrations.

 ![Modify at.js dialog](../assets/modify-atjs.png)